awsdocs/amazon-sagemaker-developer-guide/doc_source/prebuilt-containers-extend.md

       1. On the **Create an IAM role** page, choose **Specific S3 buckets**, specify an Amazon S3 bucket named **sagemaker\-run\-script**, and then choose **Create role**\.

-         Amazon SageMaker creates an IAM role named `AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS`, such as `AmazonSageMaker-ExecutionRole-20190429T110788`\.
+         SageMaker creates an IAM role named `AmazonSageMaker-ExecutionRole-YYYYMMDDTHHmmSS`, such as `AmazonSageMaker-ExecutionRole-20190429T110788`\.
 Note that the execution role naming convention uses the date and time when the role was created, separated by a `T`\.

    1. For **Root Access**, choose **Enable**\.